With available capacity of over 500,000 sq feet per year, coating capabilities include:

 Angle of Incidence

 When noncollimated radiation impinges on the filter, the result is similar to that stated above.
 In this case, the effect is dependent on the cone angle of the illuminating radiation.
-Varying the angle of incidence from normal can be used to “tune” an interference filter within a limited wavelength range.
+Varying the angle of incidence from normal can be used to “tune” a bandpass filter within a limited wavelength range.

 Blocking is sometimes defined in “absolute” terms, which refers to the ratio of the largest peak outside the passband to the peak within the passband.
 Absolute blocking does not measure the total radiation (energy) outside the passband and has little meaning in spectroscopy, where all radiation outside the passband is considered stray light.